 - Ministry of Education, Malaysia

-Over the last decade, Malaysia has emerged as a preferred destination for engineering education as it offers many benefits for aspiring doctors.
+Over the last decade, Malaysia has emerged as a preferred destination for engineering education as it offers many benefits for aspiring students.
 Some of the top benefits of studying Engineering in Malaysia are as follows:

 Affordable Course Fee